Covid-19 Closes Cozumel Golf Course

 Course Closure and Impact

-The temporary closure of the Cozumel Golf Club has sent ripples through the local golfing community and the broader tourism industry.
+The permanent closure of the Cozumel Golf Club has sent ripples through the local golfing community and the broader tourism industry.
 This beloved course, a staple for residents and visitors, has seen a significant loss in revenue, affecting not just the club but surrounding businesses.
 The impact extends to the livelihoods of many, including golf instructors, maintenance staff, and hospitality workers, who have all felt the sting of this unfortunate event.
 The Cozumel golf scene has undoubtedly taken a hit, but the community remains hopeful for a brighter future.

 Future Reopening and Plans